 A good layout encompasses many things.
 One being the positioning of the pedals.
 A good Q-factor, or distance between the pedals, is one in which the feet are at the center of the body.
 This promotes a neutral, well-balanced stance.
 Q-factor combined with handlebars placed so that the arms are not forced into an awkward position promotes proper form, improves technique, and prevents unnecessary strain on the body.
 The layout also determines how easy it is to get on and off the machine.

 Elliptical trainers with magnetic resistance require less maintenance making it perfect for fitness centers.
 As a plus, operation is smoother and quieter.

 Grooved Drive Belt

 The drive belt of an elliptical is the only component connecting the flywheel to the pedals.
 A quality belt is grooved since the grooves best transfer energy between the flywheel and pedals resulting in a smooth, more quiet operation.

 Forward and reverse motion is another attribute of commercial models.
 Elliptical trainers that move forwards and backward allow users to target different muscles in the lower body.
 Forward motion puts emphasis on the hamstrings and calves while pedaling in reverse works the quads and glutes.

 High Tech Features/Gadgets

 A commercial fitness facility can benefit from having elliptical trainers with high tech features and gadgets that most individuals do not have at home.
 Aside from being impressive, they improve both efficiency and incentive.
-Additions like a built in fan to keep users cool as they exercise, an iPod dock or built in speakers keep workouts enjoyable and boosts performance (music is motivation).
-Some high end models even house a LCD television.
+Additions like a built-in fan to keep users cool as they exercise, an iPod dock, or built-in speakers keep workouts enjoyable and boost performance (music is motivation).
+Some high-end models even house an LCD television.